 Involving your kids in household chores from a young age lets them know just how much time and effort go into taking care of a house, which is essential if you want them to respect your home and your space.

-Kids as young as 2 can chip in around the house– as long as parents keep their expectations reasonable.
+Kids as young as 2 can chip in around the house — as long as adults keep their expectations reasonable.
 I’m not talking Cinderella-level chipping in here, but even small chores help foster independence and gratitude.
 According to The American Academy of Child and Adolescent Psychiatry, kids who do chores may have higher self-esteem, be more responsible, and be better able to deal with frustration, adversity, and delayed gratification.
 Not to mention, chores build better time management and organization skills, provide opportunities for success, and set a good foundation for functioning independently later in life.

 Please don’t think you’re doing your kids a favor by doing everything for them to “let them be little.”
 In the long run, you won’t be doing them any favors.

 Ideally, you want to make sure the chores you give your kids are age appropriate so they can succeed.
 Their success is your success.
-In teaching terms, this is known as the “Zone of Proximal Development.”
+In teaching terms, this is the “Zone of Proximal Development.”

 Then you’ll want to “scaffold” their learning as your kids learn to do chores.
 This means you’ll act as a support system for them.
 You’ll give them more support and direction as they are starting out and then lessen your help as they become more and more capable.
 You can do this by demonstrating the chore for them, putting your hands on theirs to guide their actions, voicing the steps they will need to take, or writing directions if they are older.